weigert/t-pose/README.md

 ### Mid Term

-- Two-Way Consistent Warping!
-Should prevent some artifacts.
 - Fix Flip Oscillation Somehow ( Flip Decay? ).
 This is the main slowing factor.
 - Implement Linear Gradient Cost Function for improved fitting!
 - Texture Mip-Mapping for Improved Speed and Accuracy